-You will need to submit an extended hours application to Fife Licensing Board if you wish to sell alcohol from your licensed premises outwith your licensed hours, in connection with:
+You'll need to submit an extended hours application to Fife Licensing Board if you wish to sell alcohol from your licensed premises, outwith your licensed hours.
+This will be in connection with:

 - a special event or occasion to be catered-for on your premises; or

 - a special event of local or national significance

 Applicants for extended hours must be the holder of a premises licence.
 You may apply for an extension of licensed hours for a period not more than one month.
 You may not apply for another extension beginning, during or immediately after, any existing extension.

 Click here for a summary of the regulation relating to this licence

 Use the link to the online form at the bottom of this page.

 - send a copy of the application to the Chief Constable of Fife Constabulary.
 The Chief Constable can serve a notice recommending that the licence be refused on the basis of the crime prevention objective.

 - send a copy of the application to the Licensing Standards Officers